June Jordan: Common identity vs. individual identity

 Jordan explores that, as human beings, we possess two very contrasting identities.
-The first identity is the common identity, which is the one that has been imposed on us by a long history of societal standards, controlling images, pressure, a variety of stereotypes, and stratification.
-The second is the individual identity that we have chosen once we are given the chance and feel are ready to expose our true selves.
+The first is the common identity, which is the one that has been imposed on us by a long history of societal standards, controlling images, pressure, a variety of stereotypes, and stratification.
+The second identity is the individual identity that we have chosen once we are given the chance and feel are ready to expose our true selves.

 Death and legacy

 Jordan died of breast cancer at her home in Berkeley, California, on June 14, 2002, aged 65.
 Shortly before her death, she completed Some of Us Did Not Die, her seventh collection of political essays (and 27th book).
 It was published posthumously.
 In it she describes how her early marriage to a white student while at Barnard College immersed her in the racial turmoil of America in the 1950s, and set her on the path of social activism.

 In 2004, the June Jordan School for Equity (formerly known as the Small School for Equity) in San Francisco was named after her by its first ninth grade class.
 They selected her through a democratic process of research, debate, and voting.
 A conference room was named for her in the University of California, Berkeley's Eshleman Hall, which is used by the Associated Students of the University of California.

-In June 2019, Jordan was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City’s Stonewall Inn.
+In June 2019, Jordan was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall’s unveiling was timed to take place during the 50th anniversary of the Stonewall riots.